ethereum-optimism/superchain-ops/eth/1-security-council-phase-0/README.md

 2. [Security Council Membership Ratification](https://link.to/be/determined).

-Both of them should be treated as the source of truth and used by the multisig signers to verify the correctness of the onchain operatins.
+Both of them should be treated as the source of truth and used by the multisig signers to verify the correctness of the onchain operations.

 ## Approving the transaction